Brandt scores with back to send Dortmund top in Bundesliga - WHIZ News

 Florian Niederlechner started against his former team for Hertha, which reportedly had to pay Augsburg more money for the privilege following his winter transfer between the clubs.

-Marco Richter broke the deadlock with a shot from distance in the 61st, nine minutes before Dodi Lukebakio sealed what was only Hertha’s fifth win of the season.
+Marco Richter broke the deadlock with a shot from distance in the 61st, and nine minutes later Dodi Lukebakio sealed what was only Hertha’s fifth win of the season.

-Leipzig held on to beat Eintracht Frankfurt 2-1, Cologne lost 2-0 at home to Wolfsburg, and Werder Bremen enjoyed a 3-0 win over Bochum.
+Leipzig held on to beat Eintracht Frankfurt 2-1, Cologne lost at home to Wolfsburg 2-0, and Werder Bremen enjoyed a 3-0 win over Bochum.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports